-However, waiting for your paycheck is now a thing of the past, thanks to fintech.
+However, waiting for your paycheck is now a matter of the past, thanks to fintech.
 In recent years, Fintech startups have stepped up to offer payday alternatives, changing the payment cycle phenomenally.

 As most people change the way they work, especially with the emergence of the gig economy, payment cycles have also changed.
 Most people are increasingly earning money through short term engagements.
 Even in traditional employment, people can now tap into their earned wages before the next payday.

 Technology has opened up numerous opportunities by improving the quality and speed of the banking process.
 Despite this, financial systems are not working in tandem with the improvements.
 Consumers still get limited options, burdensome fees, and inconvenient access.
 But with the growth in fintech, clients can now access their earnings in real-time, at lesser charges.